 Martin Enqvist's main research interests concern system identification, i.e., data-based modeling of dynamical systems based on measurements of their input and output signals.
 This is an important topic within the research field of automatic control since most modern control-design methods are model-based.
 Actually, control-oriented modeling of an unknown system can be much more time-consuming and challenging than the actual control design in many cases.
 More details about Martin Enqvist's research can be found on the research page and in the list of publications.

-At the moment, Martin Enqvist is mainly working within the Vinnova Industry Excellence Center LINK-SIC, where he is area coordinator for the aerial vehicles and marine vessels research projects, and within the strategic research area network ELLIIT.
+At the moment, Martin Enqvist is mainly working within the Vinnova Industry Excellence Center LINK-SIC, where he is area coordinator for the aerial vehicles and marine vessels research projects, within the EU project MarineUAS, and in a CENIIT project about Adaptive linearization of electronic devices, where he is project leader.
 Previously, he has worked in projects funded by the Swedish Research Council and by the Flemish and Belgian governments.

 Associate Professor in Automatic Control